 How to get out of debt through bankruptcy

 Bankruptcy should only be considered if you don’t have any other options.
 Filing for bankruptcy may sound like you’re starting over, but depending on the type of bankruptcy you pursue, you may still be on the hook for some of your outstanding debt:

 - Chapter 7: In a Chapter 7 bankruptcy filing, some of your assets are sold to pay back debt, meaning you could lose your home and personal property.
 A few months after filing, your remaining debt will be discharged — although Chapter 7 typically won’t cover things like student loan debt or child support.

 Depending on the type of bankruptcy you file, a bankruptcy filing could stay on your credit report for up to 10 years, which is why it’s important to carefully weigh your options and your outstanding debt.
-Debt collectors can’t attempt to collect a debt that was discharged in bankruptcy, and they can’t continue collection activity while the bankruptcy case is pending — but the filing itself will have long-term effects on your financial health.
+Debt collectors can’t attempt to collect a debt discharged in bankruptcy, and they can’t continue collection activity while the bankruptcy case is pending — but the filing itself will have long-term effects on your financial health.

-Why not paying debt doesn’t work
+Why not paying debt is not a good solution

 Walking away from debt without paying it off can have a variety of negative and long-lasting ramifications.
 Some of these include:

 - Increased cost for borrowing money in the future

 Your credit report is a vital part of your financial well-being.
 Defaults, collections and bankruptcies crush your credit score, which can impact your future in many ways.